Over the last 8 years we've helped 181,167 companies choose the right

 |Behavioral health specialists||Netsmart, NextGen|

-CCHIT has become especially relevant in light of the Health Information Technology for Economic and Clinical Health (HITECH) Act, which includes $19 billion in stimulus money to incentivize medical offices to adopt electronic health records.
+CCHIT became especially relevant in light of the Health Information Technology for Economic and Clinical Health (HITECH) Act, which includes $19 billion in stimulus money to incentivize medical offices to adopt electronic health records.
 In order to receive the money, the EHR must be certified Office of the National Coordinator – Authorized Testing and Certification Body (ONC-ATCB).
-CCHIT is now one of these ONC-ATCB certifying bodies and meets the federal requirements to perform EHR certification (although not the only one).
+Until January 2014, CCHIT was one of six ONC-ATCB certifying bodies, meeting the federal requirements to perform EHR certification.
 Consult our ONC-ATCB Certified EMRs page for an up-to-date list of these systems.

-Here are a couple recent news items from the CCHIT that you should know about.
+Here are a few news items from the CCHIT that you should know about.

 The obvious benefits for purchasing a CCHIT certified EMR are access to HITECH Act stimulus patients and the assurance that you’ll be getting a high quality EMR system that meets all functionality, interoperability, and security needs.
 It’s important to understand, however, that a single CCHIT certified EMR may not make a provider eligible for HITECH Act incentive payments.
 A product may be certified by CCHIT for ePrescribing, but not for inpatient care, in which case it would not qualify the facility for stimulus funds.
 Therefore, it’s important to ensure, even if they are CCHIT certified, that the purchase will qualify you for stimulus payments.
 It's also important to understand that the cost of certified EHR software may be higher than other, non certified products.
 The costs aren't arbitrary, however.
 They support the development of the features and functionality necessary for meeting certification requirements.